-The Gold Standard has published this guidance document in conjunction with the Stakeholder Consultation and Engagement Requirements to make the Project Developer's task a little easy-it easier to in terms of interpreting and implement the requirements-and physically implementing them.
-The list of requirements and guidelines can be overwhelming thus we have tried to consolidate aBelow is a case study for the PDs to refer to so that they understand the physical-that illustrates the implications-implementation of each requirement and guidance.
-This case study is a hypothetical example whichthat is created with a very sensitive consideration of not only the requirements but also considers the common challenges faced by PDsproject developers on the ground.
+The Gold Standard has published this guidance document in conjunction with the Stakeholder Consultation and Engagement Requirements to make it easier to interpret and implement the requirements.
+Below is a case study that illustrates the implementation of each requirement and guidance.
+This case study is a hypothetical example that considers common challenges faced by project developers on the ground.
 The information/means/methods mentioned in the case study are by no means binding (beyond the Requirements) and are only for reference.
-The section below illustrates a case study, which puts all the guidelines mentioned above, in a perspective.